-This is the latest family of models we introduced at Fetchr..
-From a Machine Learning perspective this is the most straightforward: we have a large number of features (essentially column in our data warehouse) available for our historic dispatches:
+This is the latest family of models we introduced at Fetchr.
+From a Machine Learning perspective this is the most straightforward: we have a large number of features (essentially columns in our data warehouse) available for our historic dispatches:

 - sender’s information

 For each dispatch, we know whether it was successfully delivered or not.
 Given our historic data, we can build a classifier which predicts which orders will be delivered (or not) tomorrow (or a later date), of all orders scheduled for dispatch.
 After one-hot encoding, our feature vector length is in the 1000s, and we can achieve 90%+ accuracy with out-of-the-box Scikit Learn models.
 In other words, perhaps not too surprisingly, it is possible to predict the chances of delivery success quite well.